lntricate1/NBT.jl/README.md

 NBT.jl is a Julia package for reading and writing Minecraft .nbt files, including .litematic files.

-DONE: NBT reading.
+DONE: NBT reading, NBT writing, printing.

-TODO: Add write, pretty printing, conversion to blockstate matrix.
+TODO: Conversion to blockstate matrix: Decide if it should go here or in a different package.